 a On 18 April 1968, three companies of the 1st Battalion (Abn) 501st Inf trapped an estimated company size NVA force (later identified as 4th Co, 1st Bn, 803 NVA Regt) in the fortified hamlet of Dong Xuyen vic YD 7230.
 With C Company blocking to the north, B Company on the west and A Company to the south, D Company moved into position from the east.
 D Company received AW fire and RPG fire resulting in 1 US KIA and 11 WIA.
 D Company withdrew and waited while airstrikes were called on the village.
-After the final airstrikes, CS gas was placed on the village and followed immediately by an artillery TOT.
+After the final airstrike, CS gas was placed on the village and followed immediately by an artillery TOT.

 b The CS mission consisted of three passes, one at 1000 feet using one E158 Cluster, and two low level each delivering 192 CS grenades using locally fabricated grenade drop racks.
-The initial E158 pass was intended to suppress enemy fire for the low level passes by placing an initial concentration of agent in the area.
-Fighter aircraft had received AW and RPG fire during the preliminary airstrikes.
+The initial E158 pass was intended to suppress enemy fire for the low level passes by placing an initial they had been working while in OP JEB STEWART.
+During the reporting period, the Division has participated in three major unit operations: CARENTAN I, CARENTAN II and DELAWARE.
+These operations are discussed below.